utkonos-dev/kronk/README.md

 ### 4. Add job

 AddJob can be safely called on all instances, but the job will be performed only by one.
-If you want to dynamically send jobs to all instances, use SendJob.
+If you want to dynamically send job to all instances, use SendJob.

 ```
 job := func() {